 Linking to a Section

-You can link to a section using the section permalink (for embedding on any web site, email, and so forth) or section CMS link (for embedding in your CMS).
+You can link to a section using the section shareable link (for embedding on any website, email, and so forth) or section LMS link (for embedding in your LMS).
 Depending on your library's configuration, when anyone accesses Leganto using the link, they see the reading list in Leganto either filtered by the section or with the other sections collapsed.

-You can find the reading list permalink by selecting Permalink in the section menu.
-To link to a section from the CMS, select LTI Direct Access in the section menu and add the parameter to the link from the CMS.
+You can find the reading list shareable link by selecting Create a shareable link (Configuration > Leganto > UI > Section Menu > shareable_link option enabled) in the section menu.
+To link to a section from the LMS, select Re-link from <LMS Name> to here in the section menu and add the parameter to the link from the LMS.